Zachary-Jackson/Social-Team-Builder/team_builder/profiles/README.md

 the owner can accept or deny the application.

 Various resources can be found in the resources directory.
-JavaScript files need to be added to the static 'js' folder, while the image needs to be placed in the profiles_media directory
+JavaScript files need to be added to the static 'js' folder, while the image needs to be placed in the profiles_media directory in the static files path. (only for new projects)

 ### Requirements